HEFTIEProject/zarr-benchmarks/docs/index.md

 ![alt text](assets/write_single.png)

-The grey cross in the bottom left of the plot shows a baseline result for no compression, taking about 0.7s.
+The grey cross in the bottom left of he plot shows a baseline result for no compression, taking about 0.7s.
 Perhaps surprisingly this has a compression ratio slightly less than one.
 This is because the chunk boundaries don't line up exactly with the data shape, so when written to Zarr some extra data at the